beezwax/WP-Publish-to-Apple-News/readme.txt

 == Changelog ==

+= 2.0.5 =
+* Fixes a bug where sections by category is not checked by default for new posts.
+* Fixes visual bug when manual section selection are visible.

 = 2.0.4 =
 * Bump "tested up to" tag to 5.4.
 * Upgrades node version used for compiling assets to version 12, and patches vulnerabilities reported via npm audit.